Cover image for How Green Design Technology is Reshaping Future Solutions

 • Companies see 12-15% valuation premiums from sustainable design practices

-• Implementation requires strategic commitment, cross-functional collaboration, and integration of tools like BIM-LCA and generative design
+• Implementation requires deliberate commitment, cross-functional collaboration, and integration of tools like BIM-LCA and generative design

 • Regulatory frameworks like the EU Green Deal are making sustainable design mandatory, not optional